sniper01004/sniper01004/README.md

-# Senior Full-Stack Engineer | AI, BlockChain, Android
+# Senior Full Stack Engineer | AI, BlockChain, Android

 ## Summary

-I am a Senior Software Engineer with 10 years of proven expertise in designing, developing, and delivering scalable full-stack applications.
+I am a Senior Full Stack Engineer with 10 years of proven expertise in designing, developing, and delivering scalable full-stack applications.
 Proficient in a diverse set of programming languages, including JavaScript, TypeScript, Python, Java, C#, and Rust, with a strong command of modern frontend frameworks such as React, Angular, Next.js, React Native, and Vue.js.
 Skilled in building robust backend systems using Node.js, Django, Laravel, PHP, .NET, and